JeremyCubillas/project-2-spring-2024/readme.md

 flask db upgrade
 Submit the link to the repo on GitHub Classroom here.

-## DON'T FORGET TO COMMIT YOU MIGRATION FILES OR IT WILL FAIL!
+## DON'T FORGET TO COMMIT YOUR MIGRATION FILES OR IT WILL FAIL!

 ## How to complete the project